-In this work, we introduced a novel method of learning data-driven concept embeddings, called reason-able embeddings, in \mathcal{ALC} knowledge bases.
-To our best knowledge, our method of learning concept embeddings is the first one using an entailment classifier based on deep neural networks.
+In this work, we introduced a novel method of learning data-driven concept embeddings, called reason-able embeddings, in ALC knowledge bases.
+To our best knowledge, our method of learning concept embeddings is the first one using an entailment classifier based on neural networks.
 Thanks to of our unique approach, after learning embeddings, one can use the resulting classifier to perform fast approximate reasoning.

 We also show that using recursive neural networks for constructing embeddings of arbitrarily complex concepts obviates the need for manually designing concept vectorization schemes, and avoids the pitfalls of recurrent neural networks operating on a textual representations of concepts.
-Instead, concept embeddings can be learned in a data-driven way, by simply asking entailment queries for a given knowledge base.
+Instead, concept embeddings can be learned in a datadriven way, by simply asking entailment queries for a given knowledge base.

-Finally, we show that a significant part of our reasoner is transferable across knowledge bases in the \mathcal{ALC} description logic, including real-world knowledge bases like the pizza ontology, or the ontologies accompanying the CQ2SPARQLOWL data set.
+Finally, we show that a significant part of our reasoner is transferable across knowledge bases in the ALC description logic, including real-world knowledge bases like the pizza ontology, or the ontologies accompanying the CQ2SPARQLOWL data set.
 The advantage of a transferable reasoner is that learning concept embeddings takes less time, and thus is less expensive, when using a pre-trained reasoner head, compared to training an entire reasoner from scratch.
-Promising results in the transferability of deep neural reasoners suggest that it is indeed feasible to embed concepts from multiple domains in a single shared embedding space.
+Promising results in the transferability of neural reasoners suggest that it is indeed feasible to embed concepts from multiple domains in a single shared embedding space.

-We hope that our deep neural reasoner architecture will allow for greater use of knowledge in models based on neural networks, both by providing an effective way of learning concept embeddings, and learning an accurate entailment classifier for knowledge bases in description logics, thus, making a small step towards the integration of the neural and symbolic paradigms in artificial intelligence.
+We hope that our neural reasoner architecture will allow for greater use of knowledge in models based on neural networks, both by providing an effective way of learning concept embeddings, and learning an accurate entailment classifier for knowledge bases in description logics, thus, making a small step towards the integration of the neural and symbolic paradigms in artificial intelligence.

-We identified many opportunities to improve, extend and apply our deep neural reasoner, that were out-of-scope for this work, but look like promising avenues for future research.
+We identified many opportunities to improve, extend and apply our neural reasoner, that were out-of-scope for this work, but look like promising avenues for future research.
 In our work we used small neural networks, but deeper and wider concept constructor networks, and subsumption entailment classifier networks could be examined.
 The number of parameters in the reasoner could also be reduced, while preserving the quality of embeddings and accuracy of entailment classification.
-Currently, the number of parameters scales quadratically with the embedding dimension, because the reasoner uses the outer product of embeddings as an input to neural networks NN{\square} and NN{\square} .
+Currently, the number of parameters scales quadratically with the embedding dimension, because the reasoner uses the outer product of embeddings as an input to neural networks NN{\Box} and NN{\Box} .
 Instead of passing the entire interaction map as input, convolutional neural networks could be used, in turn greatly reducing the number of parameters.
 The number of parameters used by existential restriction constructor networks could possibly be reduced by representing weights as sparse matrices.

-Finally, it would be interesting to see if recursive neural networks could be applied in reverse to how we use them - to generate concepts, given learned concept embeddings.
-That would make it possible to not only learn concept embeddings by classifying entailment, but also to induce new concepts by sampling the embedding space, e.g., to construct a scalable algorithm for explainable artificial intelligence [98].
+Finally, it would be interesting to see if recursive neural networks could be applied in reverse to how we use them embeddings by classifying entailment, but also to induce new concepts by sampling the embedding space, e.g., to construct a scalable algorithm for explainable artificial intelligence [101].